django-webpack/django-webpack-loader/README.md

 }
 ```

+Note that you must set the path where you're keeping your static assets and Webpack bundles in `STATICFILES_DIRS`.

 For that setup, we're using the `DEBUG` variable provided by Django.
-Since in a production environment (`DEBUG = False`) the assets files won't constantly change, we can safely cache the results (`CACHE=True`) and optimize our flow, as `django-webpack-loader` will read the stats file only once and store the assets files paths in memory.
-From that point onwards, it will use these stored paths as the source of truth.
+Since in a production environment (`DEBUG = False`) the assets files won't constantly change, we can safely cache the results (`CACHE=True`) and optimize our flow, as `django-webpack-loader` will read the stats file only once and store the assets paths in memory.
 If `CACHE=False`, we'll always read the stats file to get the assets paths.

 The `STATS_FILE` parameter represents the output file produced by `webpack-bundle-tracker`.
 Since in the Webpack configuration file we've named it `webpack-stats.json` and stored it on the project root, we must replicate that setting on the backend side.